 Success factors for evergreen content

-According to the portal Backlinko, it has analyzed 3.6 billion pieces of content to find out more about success factors for evergreen content.
+The portal Backlinko has analysed 3.6 billion pieces of content to find out more about success factors for evergreen content.
 How-tos and lists seem to work particularly well.
-And it's no wonder: they are usually as practical as they are helpful.
-As the author of the content, you relieve your readership of the effort of researching and prepare the knowledge in the most digestible way possible.Â
+And it’s no wonder: they are usually as practical as they are helpful.
+As the author of the content, you relieve your readership of the effort of researching and prepare the knowledge in the most digestible way possible.

 Overviews of an industry and facts and figures that you have researched yourself are therefore also promising.
 With such content, you ideally create virtual contact points for information seekers.
-And in the case of self-conducted studies and surveys, you even offer new insights and findings that only you have and no one else.
+And in the case of self-organised studies and surveys, you even offer new insights and findings that only you have and no one else.
 This is a major competitive advantage in the content business.

 At the same time, evergreen content does not have to be particularly detailed to work well.
 It can be enough to answer frequently asked questions briefly and concisely.
 However, the disadvantage of such short posts is that users often leave as soon as their question has been answered.
 With in-depth content, it is more likely to get them interested in further articles, downloading a whitepaper or subscribing to your newsletter.